sourcegraph/handbook/content/departments/marketing/process/adding_screenshots_screen_recording.md

 ### Uploading your video to YouTube

-> NOTE: If you just want to **embed** a video somewhere (in the handbook, on our marketing page, in our product, etc), prefer uploading the video to [sourcegraph-assets](https://console.cloud.google.com/storage/browser/sourcegraph-assets/?project=sourcegraph-de&folder=true&organizationId=true) on Google Cloud storage and [embedding it from there](#embedding-videos).
+> [!NOTE] If you just want to **embed** a video somewhere (in the handbook, on our marketing page, in our product, etc), prefer uploading the video to [sourcegraph-assets](https://console.cloud.google.com/storage/browser/sourcegraph-assets/?project=sourcegraph-de&folder=true&organizationId=true) on Google Cloud storage and [embedding it from there](#embedding-videos).
 > Self-hosted embedded videos make a better impression by providing higher quality, having no YouTube branding, and giving us greater control over how they are displayed.
 > Use YouTube for distribution benefits, e.g. when a video is intended to be shared on social media.